QUOTE Sorting Chaos Into Working Order

 The photo is entitled 18000 “Ravensburger Magical Bookcase.
 Day 1.”
 The puzzle is available for $133.67 from Amazon and has 18,000 pieces; the completed puzzle is 109×75.5 inches … a little less than 10 feet wide by a little more than 6 feet high.

-It’s likely that your life is just like that puzzle, only with each piece scattered all over your life as if distributed by a small tornado.
+It’s likely that your life is just like that puzzle, only scattered all over your life as if distributed by a small tornado.
 It’s harder if all the pieces are scattered throughout the house, some hidden and many missing.
 Perhaps the missing pieces are in the pockets of what you wore yesterday.
 Or in a drawer, or mixed up in a box with the pieces of another puzzle.
 Or at work, in the car under the passenger seat.
 Or being chewed by the dog or buried in the back yard.
 You need to get all of those pieces in one place if you plan to put them all together in a way that makes sense.

 Now – let’s imagine that many of the puzzle pieces of your life exist only in your mind – how many can you remember?
 And visualize?
 Such is life – a puzzle, with the pieces scattered and chaotic.